NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models

 \subsection{Model Reconstruction}

 With the block-wise optimization concluded, the binary parameters are frozen and packed into efficient integer formats.
-Consequently, the final model reconstruction phase focuses exclusively on optimizing the floating-point scaling vectors $\mathbf{S}_{\text{global}} = \{\mathbf{s}_{1},\mathbf{s}_{2}\}_{\forall l}$ to align the logits of the quantized model with the original predictions \cite{alphatuning}.
+Consequently, the final model reconstruction phase focuses exclusively on optimizing the floating-point scaling vectors $\mathbf{S}_{\text{global}} = \{\mathbf{s}_{1},\mathbf{s}_{2}\}_{\forall l}$ to align the predictive distributions of the quantized model with those of the full-precision model \cite{alphatuning}.
 The objective function minimizes the Kullback-Leibler (KL) divergence:

+where $z_{\mathcal{M}} = \text{Logits}(M(X))$ and $z_{\mathcal{\hat{M}}} = \text{Logits}(\hat{M}(X;S_{global}))$.
 Unlike prior methods that require extensive memory resources for global fine-tuning \cite{efficientqat}, this approach maintains fixed bit-packed binary weights throughout the process.
-This constraint substantially reduces the memory footprint, and it enables calibration of massive models, such as Llama-2-70B, feasible on a single GPU.
+This constraint substantially reduces the memory footprint, and it makes calibration of massive models, such as Llama-2-70B, feasible on a single GPU.